Office of Vital Records

 Birth Records and Adoption

-Birth records for adoptees are changed to show name changes and new parent information.
+After an adoption, birth records are changed to show the new name of the adopted person and new parent information.
 When people born in Minnesota are adopted, courts collect a $40 fee from the adoptive parents and send it along with a Certificate of Adoption or a court order to the Minnesota Department of Health (MDH).
 MDH replaces the original birth record with the new one.
 The original record and all correspondence pertaining to it are sealed, making it confidential and only released according to Minnesota law.
-Changes to birth records for adoptees not born in Minnesota are handled by the state where they were born.
+Changes to birth records for adopted persons not born in Minnesota are handled by the state where they were born.

 If an adopted person was born outside the United States, the adoptive parents file the adoption papers from the country of birth and the district court collects a $40 fee from the adoptive parents.
 The court sends the fee and a Certificate of Adoption to MDH so that the foreign birth record can be created.

 Adoptive parents must order and pay a separate fee to receive a birth certificate – see the Birth Certificates page.
 They must complete the application with the adopted person’s current information, rather than information from before the adoption.

 Access to original, sealed birth records is restricted to certain people under certain conditions.
 Adopted people may request their original birth records now, but a new law will be providing more access for adoptees soon.
 Beginning July 1, 2024, adopted people born in Minnesota who are 18 or older can request their original birth records.
 If the adopted person is deceased, their legal representative or person related to the adopted person will be able to request the records.

 Noncertified copies of original birth records may also be released to a: